-Why is health systems information not being used as frequently or optimally as it could be?
+Why is health systems information not being used as frequently or optimally as it could be within countries' health systems?

 One reason is that health systems information is just one of many factors that can influence policy-making processes (Lavis & Catallo, 2013).
-Institutions, interests, ideas and external forces also play a significant part in decisionmaking.
+Institutions, interests, ideas and external forces also play a significant part in decision-making.
 For example, when we consider institutional factors that influence policy we might think of government structures (e.g., federal or decentralized versus unitary and central government), government policy legacies (e.g., health insurance legislation), and policy networks (e.g., executive council-appointed committees that involve key stakeholders).
 Interests can include interest groups per se (e.g., medical associations) as well as elected officials, civil servants (in some jurisdictions), and researchers (in some instances) who might also be advocating for particular decisions.
 Ideas can include knowledge or beliefs about 'what is' (e.g., health systems information) and views about 'what ought to be' (e.g., values).
 Finally, external forces can include the release of major reports (e.g., European Commission reports or national commission and enquiry reports, which may or may not contain health systems information themselves), political change (e.g., elections or cabinet shuffles), economic change (e.g., recession), technological change (e.g., new imaging technology), new diseases (e.g., severe acute respiratory syndrome), and media coverage (e.g., hospital waiting times).
-These are factors that knowledge brokers cannot control, although a skilled knowledge broker will see that these factors may offer strategic opportunities as to when and how to introduce information products and knowledge-sharing opportunities into policy-making processes.
+These are factors that knowledge brokers cannot control, although a skilled knowledge broker will see that these factors may offer strategic opportunities as to when and how to introduce information products and knowledge-sharing opportunities into national and sub-national policy-making processes.

-But even when we consider health systems information as just one of many inputs to decision-making, we must also recognize that policy-makers and stakeholders may not value health systems information and may see it as not relevant to the policy issues they face.
+But even when we consider health systems information as just one of many inputs to decision-making, we must also recognize that policy-makers and stakeholders may not value health systems information and may see it as not relevant to the policy issues they face in their country.
 Again, while these may not be factors that knowledge brokers can control, a skilled knowledge broker will see that these situations may offer strategic opportunities for knowledge sharing between the disparate worlds of policy and research.
 Policy-makers could come to appreciate how the appropriate use of health systems information can help them to set agendas, take well-considered actions and communicate the rationale for actions effectively.
 Researchers could come to appreciate more fully the information needs of policy-makers.

 In Box 4 we outline four broad challenges associated with brokering health systems information to support policy-making.
-Knowledge-brokering mechanisms, which can include both information-packaging mechanisms and interactive knowledge-sharing mechanisms, can address all four of these challenges.
-In the next two sections of this policy brief we review how many of the mechanisms currently in use are not optimal and how promising mechanisms can be better supported.
-In Box 5 we suggest what success might look like if knowledge-brokering mechanisms were significantly enhanced across Europe.
+Knowledge-brokering mechanisms, which can include both information-packaging mechanisms and interactive knowledge-sharing mechanisms, can address all four of these challenges, and thereby help to better tap the potential of health systems information.
+In the next two sections of this policy brief we review missed opportunities to take stock and prioritize advancements in knowledge brokering at the country level and how supports for promising mechanisms can be better aligned within a given country.
+In Box 5 we suggest what success might look like if knowledge-brokering mechanisms were significantly advanced within European countries.